caoimheD/game/README.md

 As the rule of this game is that the first to 5 wins, the reset function is automatically called when either the player or the computer reaches a score of 5.
 There is a 10 second delay on this to allow the user time to read the scores and see who one the last choice.
 The message that the user receives in the 'result' section will also prompt them to start a new game by pressing 'restart'.
 The choice buttons become disabled at this point and clicking on them will not produce any effect.
 This means that the user cannot keep playing until the game has been reset and the buttons become enabled again.

 Because it is possible for the player to click on restart and start playing again in the 10 second window, a clear timeout option has been added into the gameReset function.
-This means that the game will not automatically reset after 10 seconds if the player clicks on the restart button.
+This means that the game will not automatically reset after 10 seconds if the player has already clicked on the restart button.

 <a name="scores"></a>
 ### Scores